 Aug 4, 2015

-Until recently, the neighbourhood of Kiyosumi-shirakawa in Tokyo’s Koto ward was probably famous for but one thing; Kiyosumi Teien, a splendid Meiji Period garden.
+Until recently, the neighborhood of Kiyosumi-shirakawa in Tokyo’s Koto ward was probably famous for but one thing; Kiyosumi Teien, a splendid Meiji Period garden.
 These days, otherwise unassuming Kiyosumi, is carving out a new brand, and has managed to get itself introduced on national TV as ‘Coffee Town’.

 Of course, given the abundance of chain-store coffee joints throughout Tokyo, anywhere could claim to be a ‘coffee town’.
 What we’re talking about in Kiyosumi are independent operations.
 Here, wholesome looking staff in dark-rimmed spectacles wear their shop aprons with pride rather than the mild embarrassment that haunts many part-time, chain-store servers.